ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/Ocean_diagnostics.md

 - The field section defines individual diagnostic fields.
 Because MOM6 is a general-coordinate model, diagnostics may be written either in the native model coordinate system, or in user-defined (remapped) coordinates.

 ## ACCESS file name naming schemes
-The diagnostic filename conventions used by ACCESS-OM3 configurations are summarised in https://github.com/ACCESS-NRI/access-om3-configs/issues/374#issuecomment-2750096126.
+The diagnostic filename conventions used by ACCESS-OM3 configurations are summarised [here](https://github.com/ACCESS-NRI/access-om3-configs/issues/374#issuecomment-2750096126).
 At a high level, diagnostic files follow the pattern:
 ```
 <file_prefix>.<model>.<dimension_or_mode>.<field_or_mode>
 [.<vertical_coordinate>][.<d2>].<frequency>.<time_cell_method>.<datestamp>.nc
 ```

-!!! important Although several components are shown as optional, not all combinations are valid.
+!!! tip Although several components are shown as optional, not all combinations are valid.
 In practice, filenames fall into a small number of well-defined cases, described below.

 ### Common components
 - `<file_prefix>`: Always `access-om3`,